Don’t end up strapped with expensive repair costs in the event your typically reliable Honda breaks down.

 When you choose to purchase from a third-party extended warranty provider rather than the dealer, you may find the terms of your plan to be more flexible.

 There are a number of third-party providers that offer extended service plans for Hondas.
-After carefully researching the top 11, we ranked CARCHEX as Best Overall.
+After carefully researching the top extended warranty companies, we ranked Endurance as Best Overall.
 Our decision was based on factors like coverage options, average cost, trustworthiness, customer service, and additional perks.

-Since CARCHEX exclusively deals in vehicle service contracts, it offers a wide selection of coverage from various warranty administrators.
 There are five customizable plans that range from comprehensive, bumper-to-bumper coverage to basic coverage of your vehicle’s most essential systems.
-The terms span from five to 10 years, and when it comes time for repairs, you can choose where you take your vehicle from among 30,000 licensed mechanics nationwide.
+The terms span up to 200,000 miles, and when it comes time for repairs, you can take your vehicle to any ASE-Certified® repair facility nationwide.

-Here are a few of the other reasons we like CARCHEX:
+Here are a few of the other reasons we like Endurance:

 - Repair shops are paid directly for covered services.